A New Computational Approach for Solving Linear Bilevel Programs Based on Parameter-Free Disjunctive Decomposition: Introduction

+The single-level reformulation approach for solving linear bilevel programs (linear BLPs) requires finding disjunctive parameters (big-M parameters) that do not cut off any bilevel-optimal solution.
 Heuristic techniques are often used to find the big-M parameters \cite{bard1998practical} although it is well-known that these techniques might fail.
 Recent papers \cite{sinha2018review}, \cite{davarikia2018trilevel}, \cite{kovacs2019bilevel}, \cite{xu2019twolevel}, and \cite{zeng2014solving} \cite{kleinert2019there}, \cite{pineda2019solving}, and \cite{pineda2018efficiently} show the computational challenges of finding the correct big-M parameters (and solving BLPs) which is shown to be strongly NP-hard \cite{hansen1992new}.
 This in turn makes finding the global optimal solution of linear BLPs quite challenging.
 Accordingly, we propose a disjunctive-based decomposition (DBD) solution algorithm for solving the linear BLPs which (1) does not require finding big-M parameters and thus (2) it is computationally advantageous.
 Accordingly, using our proposed DBD algorithm: no heuristic technique is needed to find big-M parameters and the obtained solution is guaranteed to be optimal to the given linear BLP under reasonable assumptions.
 Table \ref{tab:liter} compares our proposed DBD algorithm with the relevant solution algorithms in the literature.

 The rest of this paper is organized as follows.
 Section \ref{section:DBD} explains the proposed DBD algorithm to solve a general linear BLP.
 Section \ref{section:illustrative} gives an illustrative example.
 Section \ref{section:general_cases} presents several general linear BLPs and Section \ref{sec:large_scale_cases} contains large-scale case studies.
 Section \ref{section:conclusion} concludes the paper.